Prerequisites – Know the basics

 It’s still a new podcast, but it’s directed strictly towards those that are looking to do freelance videogame writing for a living.
 They have a guest on every show and they talk in depth about things you won’t hear anywhere else.
 Definitely worth a listen.

-How to Make Money Playing Games
+This post is part of the series: How to Make Money Playing Games

 - So You Want To Be A Videogame Journalist – How to Make Money Writing About Games